 Martin has a unique perspective on life aided by an imaginary friend.
 His imagination comes into play both in his childish drawings, which come alive through animation, and in the ridiculous schemes he comes up with, against Sean's better judgement.
 With Sean's help, Martin negotiates life as the youngest in a chaotic, scatter-brained family.

-The story of Martin Moone picks up as Martin begins life at secondary school and also steps into the 1990s, taking in all the excitement of the new decade as Italia '90 and Jack Charlton's Army provide a thrilling backdrop.
+In Series 2, the story of Martin Moone picks up as Martin begins life at secondary school and also steps into the 1990s, taking in all the excitement of the new decade as Italia '90 and Jack Charlton's Army provide a thrilling backdrop.

 Martin, the youngest of the scatter-brained Moone family, continues to let his imagination run wild both in his childish drawings, which come alive through animation, and in the ridiculous schemes he comes up with, against imaginary friend Sean Murphy's better judgement.